sizovs/boring-stack/README.md

 By looking into the code, you'll discover lesser-known gems such as `staticify` that add hash suffix to static assets for CDN.
 Generally, the dependencies are minimal, giving a refreshing feel after dealing with bloated frameworks.

 Simplicity is achieved through reduction, not addition.
 We can build and ship straight from local dev by saying no to Docker and external CI servers.
 By following the #1 rule of distributing systems (don't distribute) and choosing SQLite, we achieve dev/prod environment parity.
-By eliminating indirection and build tools we can quickly spin up a local dev server unique and run all tests in parallel.
+By eliminating indirection and build tools we can quickly spin up a local dev server and run all tests in parallel.
 Simplicity is great.

 # Before deployment
 Create `<project_dir>/.env` with the following content: